-A. What steps did I take to strengthen this program?
-Well almost immediately on my becoming Chief of Staff we were moving into a situation that demanded the assignment of a great many reserve officers to active duty and there we had to put them in before they had completed any additional training, which wasn't so good, but was the best that could be done under the circumstances.
-There was no period for a new preparation arrangement for the training of reservists because we were into the thing-into mobilization-almost immediately on my appointment as Chief of Staff.
-Prior to that the funds available for the training of reserves, as I already indicated, were so limited that very little could be done for the individual so the standard of training of the officer was very small.
-The regular component of the ground army again was so small that there was almost no place to assign these men for professional experience.

-Somebody hazarded the statement, I recall, that all the noncommissioned officers of the regular Army in this country could find reserve seats in the Yankee stadium.
+What steps did I take to strengthen this program?
+Almost immediately on my becoming chief of staff, we were moving into a situation that demanded the assignment of a great many Reserve officers to active duty.
+There we had to put them in before they had completed any additional training, which wasn't so good, but was the best that could be done under the circumstances.
+There was no period for a new preparation arrangement for the training of reservists, because we were into the thing, into a mobilization, almost immediately on my appointment as chief of staff.
+Prior to that, the funds available for the training of Reserves, as I have already indicated, were so limited that very little could be done for the individual, so the standard of training of the officer was very small.
+The Regular component of the ground army again was so small that there was almost no place to assign these men for professional experience.
+Somebody hazarded the statement, I recall, that all the noncommissioned officers of the Regular Army in this country could find reserve seats in the Yankee Stadium.
 That may be correct or incorrect, I don't know, but there were very few of them.
-And of coursed the numbers to be increased were tremendous.
-However, I feel very sharply that we tried to get numbers rather than training which I thought was a cardinal mistake.
+Of course, the numbers to be increased were tremendous.
+However, I feel very sharply that we tried to get numbers rather than training, which I thought was a cardinal mistake.

-Q. 10.
-"In the mid-Thirties the Navy was permitted, by a cautious increase in appropriations, to start on a new shipbuilding program which by that time was acutely needed.
-The Army was less favored, presumably because there was a continuing public confidence shared by the White House and Congress alike, that the Navy could safely bed thought of ... as the only really necessary line of defense for the time being."
+10. "In the mid-thirties the Navy was permitted, by a cautious increase in appropriations, to start on a new shipbuilding program which by that time was acutely needed.
+The Army was less favored, presumably because there was a continuing public confidence, shared by the White House and Congress alike, that the Navy could safely be thought of . . . as the only really necessary line of defense for the time being."

-Was this due mainly to the President's pro-Navy feeling, do you think?
-Or was the Navy more successful in selling its viewpoint to the President and Congress?
-Or was it as the result of the same type of public reaction we have now in regard to the Air Force which prefers the program which takes the smallest number of men.
+Was this due mainly to the president's pro-navy feelings, do you think?
+Or was the navy more successful in selling its viewpoint to the president and Congress?
+Or was it as the result of the same type of public reaction we have now in regard to the air force which prefers the program which takes the smallest number of men?